alkesh2001/alkesh2001/README.md

 # 💫 About Me:
 - 👋 Hi, I’m Alkesh
-- 👀 I’m interested in now front-end
+- 👀 Now Building a product
-- 🌱 I’m currently learning javascript and after react js
 - 💞️ I’m looking to collaborate to improve my skills

 ## 🌐 Socials: